resolvetosavelives/benchmarks/config/terraform/README.md

 **IMPORTANT**: Don't destroy tfstate unless _everything_ in other terraform run is already destroyed.
-Otherwise you'll have to manually cleanup the resources that were created by terraform without destroying the manually created resources.
+Otherwise you'll have to manually cleanup the resources that were created by terraform _without_ destroying the manually created resources.

 ## Main Provisioning

-Run the main configuration like so:
+Run the main terraform configuration like so:

     cd config/terraform/env/who
     source .env